Grief + Relationship Therapy

 About Elaine Alexander

-I am a Registered Psychotherapist (Qualifying) in Ontario under the close supervision of Aline Maia, completing my Master of Arts in Counselling Psychology and registered with the College of Registered Psychotherapists of Ontario.
-I provide virtual therapy for adults across Ontario and in-person therapy in Ottawa.
+I am a Registered Psychotherapist (Qualifying) completing a Master of Arts in Counselling Psychology at Yorkville University.
+I practice under the clinical supervision of Aline Maia, RP, and am registered with the College of Registered Psychotherapists of Ontario (CRPO #21683).

 Fees, Insurance, and Booking